Jahirul-Islam-Jantu/AttandanceSystemProject/server/command.md

 npm run dev // this command will run automatically your server after every file save.

-yarn add mongoose // to create a mongoose library
+yarn add mongoose // to create a mongoose library then create a model folder, create file of your models before start a mongoose model we must have to make a blueprint -->
- -->